 - 2 lbs ground pork

-- 3 tbsp shallot oil or vegetable oil
+- 3 tbsps shallot oil or vegetable oil

-- 3 tbsp rock sugar, can be replace with regular sugar
+- 3 tbsps rock sugar, can be replace with regular sugar

 - 1 cup fried shallot, about 3-4 big fresh shallots